Outages Remain After Wednesday's Winds

 There are some Western New Yorkers who are still without power five days after strong winds moved through the area and took down trees and power lines.

-According to the NYSEG outage map, as of Sunday morning, there were still about 1,800 customers without power.
+According to the NYSEG outage map, as of Sunday afternoon at 2:12 p.m., there were still about 1,500 customers without power.
 The majority of NYSEG's outages are in Erie County.
+NYSEG customers should call 1-800-572-1131 to report downed power lines.
+NYSEG is also giving out dry ice and bottled water at Town Park, 690 South Street, in East Aurora, from 7 a.m. to 7 p.m.

 Despite the progress with restoration, there is still growing frustration among those who have been without power and without answers as to why it's taking so long to get them back online.